nvdla/doc/doc/ias/unit_description.rst

   Convolution DMA

-CDMA uses three sub modules, which are CDMA_DC, CDMA_WG and CDMA_IMG, to fetch pixel data or feature data for convolution.
+CDMA uses three sub modules, CDMA_DC, CDMA_WG and CDMA_IMG, to fetch pixel data or feature data for convolution.
 The procedures of these sub modules are similar.
 At any time, only one of the sub modules is activated to fetch pixel/feature data.